 On its own, recovery time after an ACL surgery can take up to a year, although some people can recover within six months or less.
 It all depends on whether you take a holistic approach that encompasses all aspects of recovery, including mental and physical.

 Even after surgery though, your ACL ligament never fully heals.
 The grafts simply reinforce the area with a new ligament that can be just as susceptible (or even more so) than the original one.
 And you may have done deeper damage to your knee and leg in the process.
 It’s possible that you may never compete on a professional level ever again.

 This can be a hard adjustment, and it’s not easy to move forward when you lack direction.

 Recovering from a torn ACL is both a physical and mental process.
 The injury itself can cause a shift in your career and life trajectory, and this takes an adjustment period.
 Many medical professionals will focus on physical recoveries, like relearning how to walk, turn, jog, jump, and simply move around your daily life.

 Beyond that, you may also need help adjusting to other aspects of your life.
 When you’ve been born and bred to train and compete, it’s not easy “taking it easy” at home and on the sidelines.
 A warrior’s spirit never dies.

-I had my own bouts with depression and trauma-related to an ACL injury and know that recovery takes a team effort.
-It is ok to not be ok, and you are not alone.
+I had my own bouts with depression and trauma related to an ACL injury and know that recovery takes a team effort.
+It is okay to not be okay, and you are not alone.
 Check out the rest of my blog, and my book (“Torn” about my personal journey to recovery from a torn ACL), or just reach out to me directly if you need some advice.